sachinoliver/blog/_posts/2021-08-08-Stack-Based-Buffer-Overflow.md

 ### N-Day Exploits

 If the vulnerability is published and informs the developers, they will still need time to write a fix to prevent them as soon as possible.
-When they are published, they talk about N-day exploits, counting the days between the publication of the exploit and an attack on the unpatched systems.
+When they are published, they talk about `N-day exploits`, counting the days between the publication of the exploit and an attack on the unpatched systems.

 Also, these exploits can be divided into four different categories: